-This activity will help your child write his very own epic poem.
-Don't let him be scared off by the idea that most epics were in the form of poetry—his composition need not rhyme!
-As long as he focuses on creating an engaging and adventurous story, the epic poem is sure to be a winner!
+This activity will help your child write their very own epic poem.
+Don't let them be scared off by the idea that most epics were in the form of poetry—their composition need not rhyme!
+As long as they focus on creating an engaging an adventurous story, the epic poem is sure to be a winner!

 What You Do:

-- Choose an epic hero.
-He can either choose himself, a family member, or a god or goddess from ancient history.
+- Ask your child to choose an epic hero.
+They can either choose themselves, a family member, or a god or goddess from ancient history.

-- His epic hero must be charged with a task.
-He can guard something, learn something, or search for something as he endures his epic journey, but there should be some purpose to his adventure.
+- The epic hero must be charged with a task, such as guarding something, learning, or searching for something as they endure their epic journey.
+There should be some purpose to their adventure.

 - Decide who your hero’s helpers will be.
-They are usually mythical creatures, with special powers, but the decision is up to him.
-He should his use his imagination to come up with a unique plot and characters.
+They are usually mythical creatures, with special powers, but the decision is up to your child.
+They should use their imagination to come up with a unique plot and characters.

-- Ask him to outline his epic poem according to the three phases: exile, journey, and return home.
-Brainstorm ideas about why your epic hero needs to leave home, what he is going to encounter along the journey, and how he will successfully complete the quest.
+- Ask them to outline their epic poem according to the three phases: exile, journey, and return home.
+Brainstorm ideas about why your epic hero needs to leave home, what they're going to encounter along the journey, and how they will successfully complete the quest.

-- Now it's time for him to begin writing his epic!
-The structure, length, and style are entirely up to him.
+- Now it's time for your learner to begin writing their epic!
+The structure, length, and style are entirely up to them.

-- When he's all done, invite him to decorate the borders of the epic poem with drawings of the characters or setting.
+- When they're all done, invite them to decorate the borders of the epic poem with drawings of the characters or setting.